jean-louis1776/2048-animated/README.md

 ### Would to give credits to 2 people:

 -   Romain Cousin.
 It's his design.
 He is a great designer.
-He was very kind to give us the permission to use his designs for this tutorial.
+He was very kind to give us the permission to use his designs for this project.
 You should go and check out his work at: [https://www.behance.net/romaincousin](https://www.behance.net/romaincousin)

 -   Ivan Vergiliev.
 His logic very easy to follow and was not having any unnecessary complications.
 Below is the repository where you will find the logic which I have used in this project: [https://github.com/IvanVergiliev/2048-react](https://github.com/IvanVergiliev/2048-react)